Far-Beyond-Pulsar/blog/public/posts/2026-08-03-helio-vr-openxr.md

 }
 ```

-`pose_to_mat4` converts the OpenXR `Posef` (quaternion + translation) into a `glam::Mat4`.
-OpenXR stores quaternions as (x, y, z, w), which matches glam's convention.
-The returned matrix is `world_from_stage * stage_from_grip`, so the controller follows the player's locomotion. `None` means the hand is not tracked—controller off, session not focused, action not yet bound—and callers keep the previous transform rather than snapping.
+`pose_to_mat4` converts the OpenXR `Posef`, a quaternion and translation, into a `glam::Mat4`.
+OpenXR stores quaternions as (x, y, z, w) and glam uses the same convention.
+The returned matrix is `world_from_stage * stage_from_grip`, so the controller follows the player's locomotion. `None` means the hand is not tracked.
+Controller off, session not focused, action not yet bound.
+Callers keep the previous transform instead of snapping.

 ---